alinke/pixelcade-retrobat/README.md

 Install the Pixelcade Software for Windows on your Windows arcade machine https://pixelcade.org/download-pc/

-Towards the end of the installation, the Arcade Front End Wizard will appear, choose RetroBat
+Towards the end of the installation, the Arcade Front End Wizard will appear, choose RetroBat:

 ![Pixelcade for RetroBat Install 1](https://creativeartsandtechnology.com/wp-content/uploads/2022/07/installer1-e1657220929273.jpg)